cx-phan/fanfiction-project/README.md

 python parse_spreadsheet.py [Var1] [Var2]
 These two variables are the same as the ones you inputted above.

-You can access this in the data folder.
+You can access this in the ./data folder.